tomodachi94/Tomodachi94/README.md

 - That person who edited some pages [on Wikipedia](https://en.wikipedia.org/wiki/User:Tomodachi94) (or your small wiki)
 - The one user who made a bunch of programming-related entities [on Wikidata](https://wikidata.org/wiki/User:Tomodachi94)
 - The person who maintains the [`awesome-computercraft`](https://github.com/tomodachi94/awesome-computercraft) list.
-- That person who moderates the [unofficial NixOS Discord](https://discord.com/invite/RbvHtGa).
+- That person who is a moderator in the [unofficial NixOS Discord](https://discord.com/invite/RbvHtGa).
 - That rando who maintains some packages [on Nixpkgs](https://repology.org/maintainer/tomodachi94+nixpkgs%40protonmail.com).
 - Follow me on <a rel="me" href="https://floss.social/@tomodachi94">Mastodon</a> or chat with me on [Matrix](https://matrix.to/#/@tomodachi94:matrix.org).